Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces

 \section{$q$-identities from quiver representations}

-In this part we discuss identity (\ref{main4}) from a perspective of quiver representations following \cite{rimanyi2018partition}.
-We will use formulas from \cite{rimanyi2018partition} and several basic facts about quiver representations.
-Indecomposable representations of the quiver of type $A_{n-1}$, $Q$, are in one-to-one correspondence with positive roots of $A_{n-1}$, and can be enumerated by segments $[i,j]$, $1 \leq i \leq j \leq n-1$. \begin{thm}\cite[Corollary 1.5]{rimanyi2018partition} Let $Q$ be a quiver of type $A_{n-1}$.
+In this part we discuss identity (\ref{main4}) from the perspective of quiver representations following \cite{rimanyi2018partition}.
+We will use notations and some formulas from \cite{rimanyi2018partition}, including several basic facts about quiver representations.
+Indecomposable representations of the quiver $Q$ of type $A_{n-1}$ are in one-to-one correspondence with positive roots of $A_{n-1}$ enumerated by the segments: $[i,j]$, $1 \leq i \leq j \leq n-1$. \begin{thm}\cite[Corollary 1.5]{rimanyi2018partition} Let $Q$ be a quiver of type $A_{n-1}$.
 Then for every ${\bf k}=(k_1,...,k_{n-1}) \in \mathbb{N}^{n-1}_{\geq 0}$ we have an identity